Late-Universe Dynamics from Vacuum Geometry:Unifying Dark Energy and the Hubble Tension via Holographic Phase Transitions

 bulk

-lattice governed strictly by central-force interactions, the Poisson ratio is exactly [11]:
+under central-force interactions, for which the Poisson ratio is exactly [14]

 ν